Study of Body Language Workshop

 To help practice and further develop your skill in picking up body language, engage in some people watching.
 Spend some time observing people during the day, on your travels and in cafes, bars and restaurants.
 You will be amazed what you will notice!

-For further information about the availability of the Study of Body Language Workshop in your area of South East England, London and Lincolnshire, contact us now on 0800 612 4826
+For further information about the availability of the Study of Body Language Workshop in Lincolnshire, London and Kent contact us now on 0800 612 4826